 Tour of the 25 Best Art Works at the Musée D'Orsay

 What should you see inside the Musée d'Orsay?
-There are thousands of art works that are so important, so beautiful, and so groundbreaking.
+There are thousands of famous art works that are so important, so beautiful, and so groundbreaking.
 I couldn't limit myself to a top 10 list.
 Instead, I give you my favorite 25 art works from the Musée d'Orsay.

-Whether you're an armchair traveller, an art lover, or planning a trip to Paris, join me on a virtual tour of the highlights of the Musée d’Orsay.
+Whether you're an armchair traveller, an art lover, or planning a trip to Paris, join me on a virtual tour of the highlights and masterpieces of the Musée d’Orsay.